Nancy Petry (artist): Early life

-Nancy Petry (1931) was born and raised in Montreal, Quebec.
+Nancy Petry was born on 10 April 1931 and raised in Montreal, Quebec.
 In 1948 she attended McGill University where she studied painting under John Goodwin Lyman and John Fox.
 After graduating with a Bachelor of Fine Arts in 1952, she traveled for a year throughout Europe before resuming art training in Paris in 1954.
 She attended the Académie Julian, and studied under Henri Goetz at the Académie de la Grande Chaumière and under Stanley William Hayter at Atelier 17.
-In 1956 her first solo exhibition was held at Galerie Voyelles (Paris).
-Later that year Petry's work became less figurative, and she turned to abstract art while living in Ibiza, Spain, from 1958 to 1959.
+In 1956 her first solo exhibition was held at Galerie Voyelles in Paris.
+Later that year, Petry's work became less figurative and she turned to abstract art while living in Ibiza, Spain, from 1958 to 1959.

 Career

-As one of the first artists in Quebec to adopt lyrical abstraction, Petry's 1959 solo exhibition at Galerie Agnès Lefort (Montreal) drew attention for “simplicity and economy of harmonious line, form and color”.
-In 1962 the National Gallery of Canada organized a solo exhibition of her work, Paintings and Watercolours which toured Western Canada from September 1962 to May 1963.
+As one of the first artists in Quebec to adopt lyrical abstraction, Petry's 1959 solo exhibition at Galerie Agnès Lefort in Montreal drew attention for "simplicity and economy of harmonious line, form and color".
+In 1962, the National Gallery of Canada organized a solo exhibition of her work, Paintings and Watercolours which toured Western Canada from September 1962 to May 1963.
 Although Petry moved to London, England, in 1962, she continued to exhibit in Canada with a solo exhibition of paintings, Recent Works, held at Galerie Agnès Lefort in 1963.
-In the United Kingdom, she participated in the 1966 Second Commonwealth Biennial of Abstract Art (London) and in the 1967 Canadian Abstract Art Centennial Exhibition (London and Edinburgh).
-In 1968 she attended the Slade School of Art for post-graduate lithography and studied under Stanley Jones.
+In the United Kingdom, she participated in the 1966 Second Commonwealth Biennial of Abstract Art in London and in the 1967 Canadian Abstract Art Centennial Exhibition held in both London and Edinburgh.
+In 1968, she attended the Slade School of Art for post-graduate lithography and studied under Stanley Jones.
 In 1969, a solo exhibition of her paintings was held at the Commonwealth Institute (London).

-By 1970 Petry divided her time between Montreal and London.
-In Montreal she joined the print-making studio GRAFF and participated in a group exhibition at North Carolina State University.
-In 1975, Nancy Petry was one of seven artists invited by the Musée d'art contemporain de Montréal, Canada’s premier contemporary art museum, to paint “in situ” at the exhibition Processus '75.
-Her work Air Currents, composed of 16, 30"x 48" panels, was noted for its “extreme lightness of treatment, form and material”.
-In 1976 Petry exhibited in the Musée d'art contemporain de Montréal's group show Cent Onze Dessins du Québec.
-The following year the National Gallery of Canada toured One Hundred and Eleven Drawings of Quebec across Canada.
+By 1970, Petry divided her time between Montreal and London.
+In Montreal, she joined the print-making studio GRAFF and participated in a group exhibition at North Carolina State University.
+In 1975, Nancy Petry was one of seven artists invited by the Musée d'art contemporain de Montréal to paint "in situ" at the exhibition Processus '75.
+Her work Air Currents, composed of sixteen 30"x 48" panels, was noted for its "extreme lightness of treatment, form and material".
+In 1976, Petry exhibited in the Musée d'art contemporain de Montréal's group show Cent Onze Dessins du Québec.
+The following year, the National Gallery of Canada toured One Hundred and Eleven Drawings of Quebec across Canada.